Fall Trial Planned for Man Charged With Killing Mom at Sea

-A federal judge on Tuesday set an October trial for the man charged with killing his mother at sea during a 2016 fishing trip off the coast of New England in what prosecutors say was a scheme to inherit millions of dollars.
+A federal judge in Vermont on Tuesday set an October trial for the former Middletown man who is charged with killing his mother at sea during a 2016 fishing trip off the coast of New England in what prosecutors said was a scheme to inherit millions of dollars.

 Nathan Carman, 29, of Vernon, Vermont, pleaded not guilty last year to fraud and first-degree murder in the death of his mother, Linda Carman of Middletown, Connecticut.
 The eight-count indictment also says Carman shot and killed his wealthy grandfather John Chakalos at his home in Windsor, Connecticut, in 2013 but does not charge him with murder in his death.